mattyschell/geodatabase-replication-toiler/doc/README.md

 ## Synchronize the changes

-1. Find the "Synchronize Changes" tool
+1. Find the "Synchronize Changes" tool on the toolbar that we know and love
 2. Choose the parent geodatabase as geodatabase 1
-3. Choose the replica and child geodatabase as geodatabase 2
+3. Choose the replica and child file geodatabase as geodatabase 2
-4. Direction is from 1 to 2
+4. Direction is from geodatabase 1 to geodatabase 2
-5. Conflicts in favor of gdb1
+5. NA for child file geodatabases: Conflicts in favor of gdb1
-6. Conflicts defined by object
+6. NA for child file geodatabases: Conflicts defined by object
+7. Finish
+8. Review the child file geodatabase.
+Synchronicity as usual.